Workspace Trust has been significantly adjusted. VisualStudioCode 1.5.8 released

 Empty Window

-By enabling this option and using it in conjunction with Untrusted Files (described later), you can treat empty windows in the same way as trusted workspaces without displaying a dialog.
+By enabling this option and using it in conjunction with Untrusted Files (described later), empty windows can be treated the same as trusted workspaces without displaying a dialog box.

 Enabled

-A reboot is required for changes to take effect.
+A restart is required for the changes to take effect.

 Startup Prompt